ryangray/zx81-utils/README.md

 See the example `TEST1.p` with its two output versions, `TEST1.txt`, the "readable" version, and `TEST1.bas`, the zmakebas version.

+An alternative to `-z` is `-1` which is the same except that it only uses character codes in a first line that is a `REM` statement in order to preserve machine code there but elsewhere expand to the normal token text.
+If you run this back through zmakebas, the code will have regular text in those places rather than character codes.
+This may be undesirable if, for example, tokens were used in a comparison to an `INKEY$` result:

+    100 LET K$=INKEY$
+    110 IF K$=" STOP " THEN STOP

+You would need to preserve tokens, manually insert the token code escape, or change the comparison to test the `CODE` of the string instead.

 # p2spectrum

-A utility to convert a ZX81 BASIC program in a .p file to a ZX Spectrum BASIC program in a text file, either zmakebas compatible or a readable style.
+A utility to convert a ZX81 (or Timex Sinclair 1000) BASIC program in a .p file to a ZX Spectrum (or Timex Sinclair 2068) BASIC program in a text file.
+You can choose either a [zmakebas][] compatible or a readable output style.
+A zmakebas output can be run through that utility to make a .tap file for a Spectrum emulator which can also be converted to a .wav file for loading on a real machine.

 ## Usage